UniOfGreenwich/OpenDays/content/Data_Transmission_Arduino/Data_Transmission_Arduino_Arduino.md

 ## Reading the Data

-1. You should see a transmitted signal like below:
+13. You should see a transmitted signal like below:

 <p align="center">
   <img alt="Light" src="./figures/Digital_Signal.png" width="80%">
 </p>

-15. The Byte shown above is represented as 8 bits of Binary `0` or `1`.
+14. The Byte shown above is represented as 8 bits of Binary `0` or `1`.
 We can then work out proportionally the binary code representation.
 Remembering to read right to left.
 The example above is displaying `00100001` .

+    ~~~admonish tip

     Remember that:

     - A `0` is represented when the signal is on the 0V line indicated on the screen represented in the left-hand side of the screen

     - A `1` is represented as 5V as indicated on the right-hand side of the screen

+    ~~~

 16. Using the ASCII code conversion table you can now identify the character being displayed below once you have converted the binary notation into a decimal number: